Laskarina Bouboulina: Early life

 Bouboulina was born in 1771 in Constantinople.
 She was the daughter of Stavrianos Pinotsis, a captain from Hydra island, and his wife Skevo (Paraskevi) Kokkini, descendant of the notable Byzantine Kokkinis family; a large part of this family lived in the island of Zakynthos.
 From her father's side, she originated from the local native Arvanite population of the island of Hydra.
+(Note: Some scholars however dispute this, and argue that Bouboulina didn't speak Arvanitika originally but learned it later in her life by her first husband and through socializing with the Albanian-speakers of the place she lived.
+Researcher of the history of the Kokkinis family, Antonios Kokkinis, claims that neither of Bouboulina's parents had Albanian origin.)
 The Ottomans had imprisoned Pinotsis for his part in the failed Orlov revolt of 1769-1770 against the Ottoman rule shortly after the birth of his daughter.
 Her father died soon afterward and the mother and child returned to Hydra.
 Bouboulina's family moved to Spetses when she was four years old.
 Her mother later married Spetsiot Dimitrios Lazarou-Orlov.
 Lazarou had previously double-barrelled his family name to Lazarou-Orlov in order to commemorate his participation in the Orlov revolt and declare his loyalty to Russia.
 Bouboulina grew up alongside her half-siblings.
 During her youth she enjoyed swimming, fishing, riding on horseback, sailing and singing klepht songs.
 Her stepfather encouraged her interest in sailing beyond the accepted social norms of the time, a decision which has been attributed to his admiration for Russian empress Catherine the Great.
 Her home's library contained many books from Enlightenment era writers including those of Friedrich von Schiller and Voltaire.